php-dev-br/laravel-doc-pt-br/database-testing.md

 <a name="writing-factories"></a>
 ## Writing Factories

 When testing, you may need to insert a few records into your database before executing your test.
-Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](eloquent.md) using model factories.
+Instead of manually specifying the value of each column when you create this test data, Laravel allows you to define a default set of attributes for each of your [Eloquent models](/docs/{{version}}/eloquent) using model factories.
 To get started, take a look at the `database/factories/UserFactory.php` file in your application.
 Out of the box, this file contains one factory definition:

+    use Illuminate\Support\Str;
     use Faker\Generator as Faker;
-    use Illuminate\Support\Str;

     $factory->define(App\User::class, function (Faker $faker) {
         return [
             'name' => $faker->name,
             'email' => $faker->unique()->safeEmail,
             'email_verified_at' => now(),
-            'password' => '$2y$10$92IXUNpkjO0rOQ5byMi.Ye4oKoEa3Ro9llC/.og/at2.uheWG/igi', // password
+            'password' => '$2y$10$TKh8H1.PfQx37YgCzwiKb.KjNyWgaHb9cbcoQgdIVFlYg7B77UdFm', // secret
             'remember_token' => Str::random(10),
         ];
     });